ieee-vgtc/ieeevis.org/year/2017/info/registration/visa-assistance.md

 permalink: /year/2017/info/registration/visa-assistance
 ---

-If you are planning to attend VIS 2017 and will need a visa, we encourage you to visit the U.S. visa policy website (https://travel.state.gov/content/visas/en.html) for updates on visa procedures and applications.
-Please allow ample time for visa processing
+If you are planning to attend VIS 2017 and will need a visa, we encourage you to visit the [U.S. visa policy website](https://travel.state.gov/content/visas/en.html) for updates on visa procedures and applications.
+Please allow ample time for visa processing.

 ## Visa Interview Appointment Letter